shaflikmohd99/Multi-Criteria-Analysis/README.md

 # Suitability Analysis: Multi-Criteria-Estimation-Analysis
-Using MCE to do a suitability analysis with four factors
+Using MCE to do a suitability analysis with five factors

 # GIS Automation: MCE Suitability Analysis using ArcPy

 This repository contains an automated **Multi-Criteria Evaluation (MCE)** model using the ArcPy `WeightedOverlay_sa` tool.
 This script acts as the final decision-making engine of the spatial analysis pipeline, synthesizing multiple input parameters into a single actionable suitability surface (e.g., identifying optimal locations for free water infrastructure).

-## 📊 MCE Weighting Matrix
+## MCE Weighting Matrix
 The model assigns specific percentage influences to five distinct spatial criteria (Totaling 100%).
 By extracting the raw ArcMap output into a dynamically formatted Python string, the model weights can be easily adjusted by stakeholders without breaking the code syntax.

 | Input Raster / Factor | Influence Weight | Remap Scale Strategy |